florencialicarzi/florencialicarzi/README.md

 I'm a computer engineering student passionate about AI, currently working as an AI Developer at Circo Studio.

 - 🤖 I'm currently working with **RAG systems** using **Azure** and **LangChain**

 - ⚡ Exploring **Large Language Models (LLMs)** for enterprise solutions

 - 🔧 I'm currently learning how to **build a compiler**

 - 💬 How to reach me: **florencia.licarzi13@gmail.com**

+The one in the photo is my cat, her name is Luna 🐱

 <h3 align="left">Connect with me:</h3>
 <p align="left">